THE RECENT FAILURE OF TWO XARELTO STUDIES STOPPED BAYER AND JOHNSON & JOHNSON ATTEMPTS TO INCREASE BLOOD THINNER MARKET-SHARE

 MAYO STUDY SHOWS NEGATIVE RESULTS

 Patients who took Xarelto had a higher incidence of gastrointestinal (GI) bleeding patients who took Pradaxa or Eliquis.
-The statistics show that patients taking Xarelto may have a 20% greater risk of internal bleeding than with those taking Pradaxa or Eliquis.
-The rates of GI bleeding increased in patients over seventy-five (75) years old.
+The statistics show that patients taking Xarelto may have a 20% greater risk of internal bleeding than with those taking Pradaxa or Eliquis, with the rates of GI bleeding increased in patients over seventy-five (75) years old.
 Turns out, Eliquis “had the most favorable GI safety profile among all age-groups.”
-Xarelto, unfortunately, had the “least favorable” safety profile among the three prescription anticoagulant drugs.
+While clearly showing Xarelto, unfortunately, had the “least favorable” safety profile among the three prescription anticoagulant drugs.

 FDA Investigation of Xarelto Trials

 The approval history for Xarelto was actually pretty controversial.
 FDA reviewers originally said that they recommended against approval, then there was an FDA advisory committee (independent group of key opinion leaders) and they voted in favor, so the FDA approved the drug.
 Their concern was with how the Phase III trials were run and whether Xarelto had really proved its efficacy.
 The tests compared patients on warfarin to patients on Xarelto, but the patients on the warfarin run had poor TTR.
 That means the patients weren’t well controlled on warfarin to begin with, which skews the data in favor of Xarelto.

 During the approval process, Xarelto actually wanted a superiority label, which would say that the drug was better than warfarin and other blood thinners.
 Because of the concerns with the Phase III data, the FDA only gave them a non-inferior label, which says they’re essentially the same in terms of effectiveness.